rayves/Feed-Me-terminal-application/README.md

 ## Purpose
 - describe at a high level what the application will do

+The Feed Me Terminal Application is a point of sale program for the fictiona
 - identify the problem it will solve and explain why you are developing it
 - identify the target audience
 - explain how a member of the target audience will use it